 Throughout your career, what has been the fastest way to spread the word about your photography business?
-The answer is through referrals!
+For the vast majority of photographers, the answer is through referrals!
 People trust the testimonies of others who have worked with you, so this is a way for you to consistently receive more bookings each year.

 19. Ask for Referrals

 As you work on increasing bookings, you may wonder how to get more business from existing customers.
 While you are preparing for the wedding day with the bride and groom, you form a close relationship with them.
 Because you have this close bond, it is perfectly acceptable for you to ask your couple for referrals.
 Let them know that you want to work with people who are similar to them, and when they are telling stories to their friends and family, they will remember to talk about the positive experience they had with you.

 Again, it might seem difficult to ask for a referral.
 Just remember you don’t have to be awkward or sleazy about it.
 Make it a genuine conversation, and you’d be surprised how easy it can be.